thisiserico/preferences/code-semantics/functional-options/README.md

 When in reality, all of them are just as important, only the library is not written in a way to make that obvious.

 And with that we get to the functional options approach, which can be seen as an iteration on the option above.
-The core concept is the same (and entitles similar problems in that regard): required attributes are explicitly asked for.
+The core concept is the same, and entitles similar problems in that regards: required attributes are explicitly asked for.
 On the other hand, optional arguments can be specified making use of variadic capabilities.

 ```go